Icar05/HandyRatingBar/README.md

   • activeStar - image for choosen rating. <br><br>
   • inActiveStar - image for empty rating star <br><br>
   • starSpace - increase space between stars.
 Some times it's work automatically, if we use exact size of view. <br><br>
+  • allowTouchEvent - by default disable touch event.
+If you want to interaction set it to true. <br><br>

 # License